justinpetri/target-finder/README.md

 Special thank you to Matan Dobrushin for coming up with the project idea.

 TO DO:
-- Download crt.sh database and update every 6 hours
+- Download crt.sh database and update every 6 hours b/c crt.sh has a tendency to go down often

 FUTURE:
 - connect to crt.sh db using postgresql? https://groups.google.com/g/crtsh/c/oEDOzwr2Fuc